reactjs/react-modal/README.md

 React Modal
 ===========

-Accessible React Modal Dialog Component
+Accessible React Modal Dialog Component.
+This isn't ready to be used yet, still under development.

 Usage
 -----